 If you are angry, then your energy level rises and you may have the urge to get rid of the energy by training.
 In addition, you can choose to train to get your thoughts away from what makes you angry and towards something that makes you in a good mood.

-The challenge of using anger for longer periods of time as motivation for training, is that the anger can end up being so dominant that you cannot focus on your training and therefore can get challenges by choose it.
+The challenge of using anger for long periods of time as motivation for training is that the anger can end up being so dominant that you cannot focus on your training and therefore can get challenges by choosing it.

 Anxiety takes joy

 If you are afraid of gaining weight, afraid of getting sick, afraid of not getting well with yourself, then it can motivate you to train.
 The challenge for you will be that it can make you train even if you hate it.
 It will take the joy away from you and increase the chance that you will stop at some point.

 Sadness takes energy